Tours in London

 Men and women have shaped the development of the City of London.
 Throughout its history, merchants, architects, authors, financiers and philanthropists have left their mark.
 We will meet some good and some controversial on this walk – all are part of the City’s intriguing story.

-Discover why it’s called Silicon Roundabout.
-Street art and business are flourishing.
+Street art Spitalfields cropped 2019 Street art and business are flourishing.
 Buildings offer anarchic street art on the outside and entrepreneurs are hatching new business ideas inside.
-The area has a varied industrial and social past and it is not a structured regeneration like King’s Cross.
-There are underground train carriages at 3rd floor level, a Bitcoin ATM at basement level and Banksy wos ‘ere too.
-A collision of art and innovation.
-By its nature, the street art often changes so this is something of a mystery tour!
+The area has a fascinating industrial and social past with different migrant groups making the area their home at various times.
+The architecture constantly changes and currently includes underground train carriages sitting at 3rd floor level.
+A collision of art and innovation!
+By its nature, the street art often changes so this is something of a mystery tour.
+The walk passes places of worship, and you will hear their stories.
+For example, there is a mosque which started life as a Huguenot chapel.

 The Amazing Regeneration of the King’s Cross District